MicrosoftDocs/win32/desktop-src/gdi/creating-colored-pens-and-brushes.md

 ---
-Description: Although you can specify any color for a pen when creating it, the system uses only colors that are available on the device. ms.assetid: 2ea32786-f769-4096-8f60-f924c83ca9c8
+description: Although you can specify any color for a pen when creating it, the system uses only colors that are available on the device. ms.assetid: 2ea32786-f769-4096-8f60-f924c83ca9c8
 title: Creating Colored Pens and Brushes ms.topic: article